Every organization has objectives that define its purpose and guide its work. The objects of ETFO are contained in the organization’s Constitution.

 - to co-operate with other organizations in Ontario, Canada and elsewhere, having the same or like objects.

-- To promote social justice in the areas of peace, anti-poverty, non-violence, and equity.
+5. To advocate for social justice in the areas of peace, anti-poverty, non-violence, equity, and anti-racism.

-- To promote the economic and labour rights of all workers.
+7. To advocate for the economic and labour rights of all workers.

-- To promote the care and protection of the environment.
+9. To advocate for the care and protection of the environment and actively engage in climate action.

-- To promote and protect the health and safety of members, both physically and psychologically.
+11. To advocate for and protect the health and safety of members, both physically and psychologically.

 Under the School Boards Collective Bargaining Act, an elementary teacher who works in the English-language public education system is represented by ETFO.
 Based on this statutory representation, ETFO collects fees to support union activities.
 In addition, ETFO has organized other education workers, such as Designated Early Childhood Educators (DECEs), Education Support Personnel (ESPs) and Professional Support Personnel (PSPs).